ICanBoogie/View/README.md

 ## Cancelling a view

 A view can be _cancelled_ when you need to return a different result or when you want to cancel its rendering.
-View are automatically cancelled when the controller they are attached to returns a result.
+Views are automatically cancelled when the controller they are attached to returns a result.
 A view can also be cancelled by setting the `view` property of its controller to `null`.

 The following example demonstrates how views can be cancelled using these methods: